Sofoklis1/courses/servlets/README.md

 Create a Servlet with name `RegisterCustomer` that listens to the `/register` URL Path.

-The Servlet reads the data posted by the form of the page `registrationform.html` and prints all data in a Bootstrap table.
+The Servlet reads data posted by the form (of the page `registrationform.html`) and prints all data in a Bootstrap table as in the following figure:

+**RegisterCustomer Servlet Response:**

 ![RegisterCustomer Servlet Response - Figure](images/register_customer.jpg)